remotivelabs/remotivelabs-topology-examples/getting_started/README.md

 This tells RemotiveTopology the following:
 - This is a `remotive-topology-instance` file
 - Instantiate the ECU `BCM` and start a behavioral model called `bcm`.
 This is written in a python module called `bcm`

-The file structure should now look like this:

 Try viewing the resulting topology: